Definitions: What Is a Team Charter?

 Finally, this step should ensure that there is no confusion about performance and individual comportment as they map back to the highest levels of the team charter.

-Seventh Element of a Successful Team Charter: Team Member Assessment and Evaluations
+Sixth Element of a Successful Team Charter: Team Member Assessment and Evaluations

 Where to Learn More about Effective Team Chartering